 The first social network site that I want to talk about is Pinterest.
 Pinterest is an "online pinboard" where the user makes an account that is viewable by their Facebook friends and Twitter followers.
 Say you are browsing online, looking at a cute new bathing suit that you are dying to buy.
-You can "pin it" to your account and share the look with your friends.
-The pin links directly to the site that you were originally on.

 At first, I was skeptical of the whole Pinterest idea.
 Why would I want to share the things that I want to buy with other people (I want to be the only one with that cute bathing suit!).
 However, once I made an account, I was addicted.
 Who knew that so many of my Facebook friends had such great fashion sense?
 I even found an amazing pair of boots from one of my friend's pins, that I purchased for just $30!